yasakei/yasakei/README.md

 ## 🚀 About Me

-> ✨ Just a 16 y/o dev with too many ideas and not enough RAM.
+> ✨ Just a young dev with too many ideas and not enough RAM.

 - 🎮 Gaming & tech enthusiast
 - 🔧 Always breaking stuff to learn how it works